jfpalchak/cranberry/README.md

     <img width="80%" src="https://github.com/jfpalchak/cranberry/blob/assets_branch/assets/landing.png" alt="Cranberry landing page." />
 </p>

-> Landing page.
-If a user is already registered and authenticated when visiting the homepage, they will be redirected to their user dashboard.
+> If a user is already registered and authenticated when visiting the landing page, they will be redirected to their user dashboard.

 #### Registration: